IAC 2026

 Manuel Sand

 Manuel Sand is a Professor for Outdoor sports and Adventure management at the University of Applied Management in Treuchtlingen, Germany.
-He is academic director of the Adventure Campus and course administrator for the degree in Outdoor sports and Adventure management.
-His research interests include adventure tourism, mountain bike tourism, well-being and adventure activities, nature protection and outdoor sports, and the effects of experiential learning in the outdoors.
+He is course administrator for the university’s degree in Outdoor Studies.
+His research interests include adventure tourism, mountain biking, well-being and adventure activities, nature protection and outdoor sports, and the effects of experiential learning in the outdoors.
+He is associate editor of the Journal of Outdoor Recreation and Tourism.
+Apart from that he is passionate about outdoor sports and particularly water sports.

 Jelena Farkic